Skip to Content

 Disclaimer

 This guide is for informational purposes only and does not constitute legal, financial, or regulatory advice.
-While we strive for accuracy based on publicly available information from official sources including pvara.gov.pk, regulations may change.
-PVARA's full licensing framework with detailed fees and capital requirements has not yet been published.
-NOC recipient information is based on media reports only — PVARA does not currently maintain a public NOC holders list.
-License categories marked as "Not Yet Confirmed" are not listed on pvara.gov.pk at time of writing.
-The Regulatory Sandbox Guidelines 2026 are based on the official PVARA document published April 2026.
+It is based on publicly available information from official sources including pvara.gov.pk and PVARA's published documents (NOC Regulations, Regulatory Sandbox Guidelines 2026, Activity-Specific Handbooks 2026, and the Draft Pakistan Virtual Asset Services Regulations 2026).
+The VASP Regulations and Schedule I capital figures are in draft and may change before finalisation.
+PVARA has confirmed there is currently no prescribed application fee.
+NOC recipient information is based on media reports only — PVARA does not maintain a public NOC holders list.
+References to SBP Circular No. 10 of 2026 should be verified against the official circular.
 User and market statistics are estimates.
 Readers should consult qualified professionals and verify current requirements directly with PVARA before making any business decisions.